Visiting Fellows Program

 The Centre does not provide financial assistance, but will support applications to different scholarship programs for visiting scholars, including the Ernst Mach Scholarship (http://www.oead.at/mach).

 We are an interdisciplinary centre at the University of Graz devoted to research and teaching on Southeastern Europe.
 The centre reflects the broader focus of the University of Graz on Southeastern Europe and brings together researchers from different institutes and faculties working on the region.
 We also offer a Master Program in Southeast European Studies jointly with the University of Belgrade and coordinate a doctoral program on Southeastern Europe.
 The focus of the centre’s activities is contemporary Southeastern Europe, including Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Greece, Kosovo, Macedonia, Moldova, Montenegro, Romania, Serbia, Slovenia, and Turkey.
 The centre has a strong research interest in former Yugoslavia and Turkey, but will consider applications from scholars working on other regions and countries of Southeastern Europe and fellows with a historical focus in their research.

-Please submit a CV, a one page research plan and two letters of recommendation either in German or English to Beate Hainschek (beate.hainschek(at)uni-graz.at) by 12 January 2019.
+Please submit a CV, a one page research plan and names of two referees either in German or English to Tanja Bilaver (email@example.com) by 10 January 2023.
 We welcome applications from advanced doctoral students, post-doctoral researchers and senior academics.
 Applicants from a variety of disciplines (including history, law, political science, law, anthropology, sociology, economics) will be considered.
 We also strongly encourage researchers engaged in comparative work (both within the region and between regions and countries) to apply.